rianadon/opensprinkler-card/README.md

 ```

 - You can hide the 3 vertical dots that appear to the right of station controls using `hide_dots`, which should further remove some sources of accidents.
 You can still access entity details by clicking on the station icon (yup, that's not very obvious ... that's why I put the dots there)

+## A word on design

+You may find some details, such as loading icons, the run-once program entry, and the layout of the card in its default configuration to be tastefully designed.
+You may find other details like the duration input and `extra_entities` to appear like goblin heads grafted onto puppies.
+I only have so much time to play around with the design, and welcome any contribution, whether code or Figma link or pencil sketch, to make the card more accessible, consistent, prettier, or whatever you strive for.

 ## Manual installation